Skelmersdale Walk-in Centre

 8am to 8pm, 7 days a week

-Patients do not have to be registered to see a GP or nurse at the Skelmersdale Walk-in Centre.
+Patients do not have to be registered to see a GP or nurse at Skelmersdale Walk-in Centre.
 We can help people with busy lifestyles that need access to flexible and convenient health services and may have difficulty accessing a convenient appointment at their registered practice.

 We can also help patients who may not be registered with a GP practice who might normally attend Accident and Emergency (A&E) for treatment which could be provided by a GP or nurse.

-The following services are available to patients who would like to see visit the Centre
+The following services are available to patients:

 - Abdominal pain, indigestion, constipation, vomiting and diarrhoea;